 3. Raise your Property Value

-When a renter is considering whether or not they should renew their lease, they think about how much value you are providing them.
+When a renter is considering whether or not they should renew their lease, be it long term or short term, they think about how much value you are providing them.

 Here are some of the things you can do to provide value to your renters: